Harrysdad2/Harrysdad2.github.io/suncatchers/small.md

 # Small Suncatchers

 My small suncatchers are 100mm diameter.
 Below are a series of pictures of ones made to date.
-THere are usually small suncatchers in the shop.
+There are usually small suncatchers in the shop.
 If you see something here you like, or have a specific subject in mind then contact me and I will see what I can do!

 ![Collage](/images/suncatchers1.jpg)
 ![Collage](/images/suncatchers2.jpg)